The Right Questions Before You Commit

 Choosing a web design agency is a decision most businesses make infrequently and therefore without much practice.
 The market ranges from freelancers charging £500 to agencies charging £50,000 for comparable-looking outputs, and the differences are not always obvious before the work starts.

-The first thing to look at is the agency's own website.
-Not its design, necessarily — agencies specialise in different aesthetics — but what it says and how it says it.
-An agency that cannot write clearly about what it does and who it is for is unlikely to write clearly about your business.
-An agency with no case studies, no examples of previous work, or no evidence of results is asking you to take a significant amount on trust.
+The first thing to look at is the agency's own website — not its design, but what it says and how it says it.
+An agency that cannot write clearly about what it does is unlikely to write clearly about your business.

 Ask to see examples of work in your sector or for businesses of a similar size.
-A portfolio of luxury brand websites tells you little about how the agency approaches a local service business.
 Work that is similar to what you need is more informative than impressive work that is dissimilar.

 Understand who will actually do the work.
 Many agencies sell projects through experienced people and deliver through junior staff or subcontractors.
-This is not inherently wrong, but you should know it before starting.
-Asking directly — who will design the site, who will build it, who will I speak to if there are problems — is reasonable and the answer is informative.
+Asking directly is reasonable and the answer is informative.

 Understand what happens after launch.
-Who hosts the site, who handles updates, what is the process for making changes after the project closes.
+Who hosts the site, who handles updates, what is the process for making changes.
 A site handed over with no support arrangement is a site you are solely responsible for from day one.
-This is fine if you have the capability to manage it.
-If not, it is worth clarifying before you sign anything.

 Finally, be wary of long-term contracts signed before any work is seen.
-A monthly retainer for ongoing SEO or maintenance is reasonable after a site has been built and you have seen the quality of the work.
+A retainer is reasonable after a site has been built and you have seen the quality of the work.
 Signing a twelve-month contract before a page has been produced is committing to something you cannot yet evaluate.

 Choosing a Web Agency FAQs